Interest Rate Subsidy

 Any changes to the loan are required to be notified immediately to DFES:

 To be eligible, a small business proprietor(s) must:

-- be a registered small business with an Australian Business Number.
+- Be a registered small business with an Australian Business Number (ABN)

-- demonstrate to the satisfaction of State Administrator that the small business operates locally.
-Public companies are not eligible.
+- Demonstrate to the satisfaction of a DFES Disaster Recovery Funding Officer that the small business operates locally.
+Public companies are not eligible

-- be actively engaged in the operation of the small business and derive the main source of income from that small business.
+- 0Be actively engaged in the operation of the small business and derive the main source of income from that small business

-- demonstrate to the satisfaction of the ADI that the funds required are not available from his/her/their own resources.
+- Demonstrate to the satisfaction of the ADTI that the funds required are not available from their own resources

-- demonstrate to the satisfaction of the State Administrator that the items for which the loan is required occurred as a direct result of a natural disaster.
+- Demonstrate to the satisfaction of a DFES Disaster Recovery Funding Officer that the items for which the loan is required occurred as a direct result of a natural disaster.

 If you consider that your small business may be eligible to apply for an

 Interest Rate Subsidy (IRS), complete an Interest Rate Subsidy Expression of